 Cookies on the Healthspan site

-A recent study on meditation and it's linked to heart disease found completing fifteen minutes of meditating a day reduced the risk of heart disease and stroke by 48%.
-All you have to do is sit in a comfortable position with your eyes closed and repeat a sound in your head - otherwise known as a mantra - for the whole fifteen minutes and voila, you'll feel fully relaxed afterwards.
+A recent study on meditation and its link to heart disease found that completing fifteen minutes of meditating a day reduced the risk of heart disease and stroke by 48 per cent.6

 Nothing beats a healthy, balanced diet to provide all the nutrients we need.
 But when this isn't possible, supplements can help.
 This article isn't intended to replace medical advice.
 Please consult your healthcare professional before trying supplements or herbal medicines.

 1Tawakol, A. et al. (2017).
 Relation between resting amygdalar activity and cardiovascular events: a longtitudinal and cohort study, The Lancet 389(10071):834-845